nicogra98/Digit_Recognition/README.md

 ### Dependecies

-`tensorflow, keras, numpy, matplotlib and PIL` for the development of the neuronal network \n `tkinter, PIL, numpy and keras` for the GUI
+`tensorflow, keras, numpy, matplotlib and PIL` for the development of the neuronal network
+`tkinter, PIL, numpy and keras` for the GUI

 ### Contents
 `MNIST.h5` The output of the trained model